The ASTTBC = ITTP Mentorship Program

 Very likely!
 Mentors are established professionals who are motivated to develop a supportive, professional relationships with ITTP mentees.
 Here are the criteria:

-- Have minimum 3 years professional experience as a CTech, AScT or P.Eng.
+- Have minimum 3 years professional experience as an ASTTBC Registrant (CTech, AScT, P.Tech, RTMgr, Technical Specialist) or P.Eng.

 - Live in BC, Canada.

 - Possess detailed industry and sector knowledge and networks, and be willing to share professional contacts